googlearchive/gsa-admin-toolkit/README.md

 Prerequisites
 -------------
-The programs are written in either Java, Python on Shell.
+The programs are mostly written in Java, Python, or Bash.
 Any required libraries that are non-standard will be documented within the source code file for the program.